Mucharla-Sowmya/AI-PriceOptima/README.md

  - Communication between the React frontend and FastAPI backend was validated through successful API calls.

+      -  Note:
+          - The application is currently configured for local execution.
+          - The frontend and backend URLs are accessible only while the respective servers are running.

 ---

 ## 📈 Key Outputs & Results